-3. Record the account on a MSSICS “Other Resource” page
+3. Record the account on the SSI claim system “Achieving a Better Life Experience (RABL)” page

-Record the account information and balance on a MSSICS Other Resource (ROTH) page.
-There is an ABLE account drop down under “Type.”
-See MS INTRANETSSI 013.032 for instructions on completing this screen.
+Record the account information and balance on the SSI claim system Achieving a Better Life Experience (RABL) page.
+For instructions to complete RABL, see MS INTRANETSSI 013.038.

 NOTE: The designated beneficiary of an ABLE account is always the owner of the account for SSI purposes.
+Review ABLE account balances during redeterminations and when potential ineligibility exists due to the ABLE account balance.

+4. Determine status of mismatched account data

+State ABLE programs notify us through a monthly data exchange when individuals establish new accounts.
+The pending Achieving a Better Life Experience (RAPN) page displays new account information.
+The following information will be included:

+Account Owner Name;

+Account Owner SSN;

+Account Owner Birth date;

+Program State;

+Account Number;

+Account Opened Date;

+Account Closed Date;

+Name of Signature Authority;

+Balance Month/Year; and

+Balance Amount.

+If the data on the RAPN page does not match an existing ABLE account on the RABL page, determine whether the ABLE data received applies to the person for whom it was received.
+Select one of the options in the SSI claim system:

+update an existing ABLE page;

+add this ABLE account;

+reject this ABLE account; or

+decide later.

+If you chose “decide later,” address the pending RAPN page before closing an initial claim, redetermination, or appeal event.

+NOTE: Once you document the ABLE account information in the SSI claim system, subsequent reports received from the State that have matching data automatically update the account balance information.
+However, distribution data will not be available until a future systems release.

-F. How to verify, document, and record ABLE account distributions
+F. How To Verify, Document, And Record ABLE Account Distributions

 1. When to develop

-Only verify a distribution when a recipient or deemor alleges retaining, or other evidence indicates he or she retained, all or part of a distribution into months following the month of receipt.
-Since distributions do not count as income, the distribution is only material in determining whether the recipient's countable resources exceed the limit.
+Verify a distribution only when an applicant, recipient, or deemor alleges retaining, or other evidence indicates that he or she retained, all or part of the distribution into months following the month of receipt.
+The distribution is material only to determine whether the applicant, recipient, or deemor’s countable resources exceed the resource limit, since distributions do not count as income.

 2. Verify the distribution

-Obtain evidence showing the amount of any distributions, the distribution dates, and who received the distributions (for example, the beneficiary paid the distribution directly to a vendor).
-Obtain and accept the recipient or deemor's allegation that he or she used or intends to use the distribution for:
+Obtain evidence that shows distribution amount(s), distribution date(s), and the distribution recipient(s) (for example, the designated beneficiary paid the distribution directly to a vendor).
+Obtain and accept the applicant, recipient, or deemor's allegation that he or she used or intends to use the distribution for:

-a QDE other than housing;
+a QDE not related to housing;

-a housing QDE; or
+a housing expense; or

 an expense that is not a QDE.

-3. Exclude retained distributions for QDEs other than housing
+3. Exclude retained distributions for QDEs not related to housing

-Exclude any retained distribution, or part of a distribution, for a QDE other than housing, from the designated beneficiary’s countable resources per SI 01130.740C.5. in this section.
+Exclude any retained distribution, or part of a distribution, for a QDE not related to housing, from the designated beneficiary’s countable resources per SI 01130.740C.5. in this section.

-Example of a retained QDE other than housing
+Example of a retained QDE not related to housing

-Elizabeth takes a distribution of $500 from her ABLE account in May to pay for a health-related QDE she expects to pay in September.
+Elizabeth takes a distribution of $500 from her ABLE account in May to pay for a health-related QDE that she expects to pay in September.
 She deposits the distribution into her checking account in May and withdraws it in September to pay the health-related QDE.
-We exclude the $500 from Elizabeth's countable resources from June through September.
-Starting in June, we document the deposit on the Financial Institution Account (RFIA) page inputting $500 as the “excluded amount.”
+Exclude the $500 from Elizabeth's countable resources from June through September.
+Starting in June, document the deposit on the Financial Institution Account (RFIA) page.
+Input $500 as the “excluded amount.”
 Select “Other” as the exclusion reason and input “ABLE QDE distribution” as the “other reason.”

-4. Count retained distributions for housing QDEs and expenses that are not QDEs
+4. Count retained distributions for housing expenses and expenses that are not QDEs